hannahilea/hannahilea.github.io/blog/birdnet-intro/src.md

     The model can be used in a variety of different applications, including the phone app [BirdNET Sound ID App](https://birdnet.cornell.edu/).
 The model is made available via [BirdNET-Analyzer](https://github.com/birdnet-team/BirdNET-Analyzer), and licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/), which means that you can only use it for non-commercial purposes.

     Note that the BirdNET model is similar to---but not the same as---the model that powers the also-excellent **[Merlin Bird ID](https://merlin.allaboutbirds.org/)** birdsong identification phone app.
-While Merlin is also built from the Cornell Ornithology Lab(!), as I understand it the models are trained on different data, and do not necessarily use the same ML architecture.
+While Merlin is also built by the Cornell Lab of Ornithology, as I understand it the models are trained on different data, and do not necessarily use the same ML architecture.
 Similar overall goal, different model, different name!

 - **[BirdNET-Pi](https://github.com/Nachtzuster/BirdNET-Pi)** is the name of a specific application built to run the BirdNET model on a [Raspberry Pi](https://www.raspberrypi.com/) computer.
 It was initially developed by [Patrick McGuire](https://github.com/mcguirepr89/BirdNET-Pi) and is now maintained by GitHub user ['Nachtzuster'](https://github.com/Nachtzuster/BirdNET-Pi), along with support from the open-source community of programmers.
 My set-up uses the Nachtzuster fork.[^distinction]